autotunafish/offline_sst/README.md

 argospm update
 argospm install translate

--Add executable permissions to the scripts
--Adjust the filepaths
+-Add executable permissions to the scripts and receivingexec4.txt -Adjust the filepaths (Sorry!)

 -in Home, base, run the script
 ./espres_o